About the school

 BASIC INFORMATION

-Higher education institutions willing to participate in a mobility project for higher education students and staff must hold a valid Erasmus Charter for Higher Education (ECHE).
+Higher education institutions wishing to participate in a mobility project for higher education students and staff must hold a valid Erasmus Charter for Higher Education (ECHE).

 Supported Activities